romainl/vim-qf/README.md

 ## Features

-* no soft-wrapping,
+* no softwrapping in the quickfix window,
-* no relative numbers,
+* no relative numbers in the quickfix window,
-* quickfix buffers hidden from `:ls` and buffer navigation,
+* quickfix buffers are hidden from `:ls` and buffer navigation,
-* Ack.vim-inspired mappings,
+* optional Ack.vim inspired mappings,
-* wrapping mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious`,
+* optional mappings for `:cnext`, `:cprevious`, `:lnext`, `:lprevious` that wrap around the beginning an end of the list,
-* jump to and from the location/quickfix window with a single mapping
+* optional mapping for jumping to and from the location/quickfix window,
-* filter/restore the list
+* filter/restore the list,
-* perform commands on each line in the list
+* perform commands on each line in the list,
-* perform commands on each file in the list
+* perform commands on each file in the list,
 * open the location/quickfix window automatically after `:make`, `:grep`, `:lvimgrep` and friends if there are valid locations/errors
 * quit Vim if the last window is a location/quickfix window